BattMoTeam/BattMo/_sources/publishedExamples/runBatteryP2D_source.rst.txt

   % in the class BatteryGeneratorP2D.
   gen = BatteryGeneratorP2D();

-  % Now, we update the paramobj with the properties of the grid. paramobj = gen.updateBatteryInputParams(paramobj);
+  % Now, we update the inputparams with the properties of the grid. inputparams = gen.updateBatteryInputParams(inputparams);

   %%  Initialize the battery model.
-  % The battery model is initialized by sending paramobj to the Battery class
+  % The battery model is initialized by sending inputparams to the Battery class
   % constructor. see :class:`Battery <Battery.Battery>`.
-  model = Battery(paramobj);
+  model = GenericBattery(inputparams);

-  model.AutoDiffBackend= AutoDiffBackend();

   inspectgraph = false;
   if inspectgraph